JohnZable/BlockedEmailDomains/README.md

 # Blocked Email Domains
-A text file containing over 6,400 spam email domains, including specific spam gmail accounts.
+A text file containing over 6,400 spam email domains, including specific spam email accounts.
 Many items on this list are either obvious spam or unwanted emails from which I could not unsubscribe, even after multiple attempts.

 If you have any additions, please let me know.